 Retirement will account for a significant number of separations over the next five years, and a critical loss of institutional knowledge and expertise in key positions.
-The commissioner, chief thrift examiner, and other high level positions are currently eligible or will be eligible for retirement within five years.
+Two directors and other high level positions are currently eligible or will be eligible for retirement within five years.

-By the end of fiscal year 2019, six employees will become eligible for retirement under the rule of 80, and six more will become eligible with age 60 and five years of service.
-Currently, ten employees are already eligible to retire under the latter rule and five employees under the rule of 80.
-Besides the executives mentioned above, the potential retirees include an attorney, ten examiners, two investigators, and six administrative staff.
+As of March 31, 2016, seven employees are already eligible to retire under the age 60 and five years of service rule and four employees under the rule of 80.
+By the end of fiscal year 2020, six employees will become eligible for retirement under the rule of 80 or the age 65 and ten years of service, and four more will become eligible under the age 60 and five years of service.
+Besides the executives mentioned above, the potential retirees include an attorney, seven examiners, three investigators, and four administrative staff.
 These employees have extensive tenure with the Department and a wealth of institutional knowledge.
 The average state service of the potential retirees in their year of eligibility is 14 years.
 It is important to ensure that this knowledge and organizational experience is not lost.